phillipsar2/aspen_snakemake/README.md

 * Sort, add read groups, and deduplicate BAM files with samtools and GATK.
 * Assess mapping quality with qualimap's bamqc
 * Likely need to merge bam files from multiple sequencing runs of the same genotype

+3. Determining sex and ploidy
+* The TOZ19 sex locus region was identified by mapping the *P. trichocarpa* genomic sequence to the reference with minimap2 (the reference is Male)